A Growing Number of Older Adults Suffer from Opioid Use DisordersYou are here:

 - Poor hygiene

 Opioids adversely affect short-term memory, a problem commonly attributed to Alzheimer’s disease or dementia.
 Alternatively, opioids are associated with an increased risk of developing dementia.
 To rule out opioid misuse, a physician should examine an older person exhibiting unusual memory issues.

 Estimated Prevalence of Opioid Use Disorder in Older Adults

 Studies show that drug abuse is on the rise among people who are 65 or older.
 As a result, emergency department visits related to opioid misuse rose 220% over eight years.
 This sharp increase is due in part to the fact that one-third of Medicare Part D participants are prescribed opioids.
 About 10 percent of them received long-term prescriptions for non-cancer-related pain.

 According to the CDC, more than 500,000 people who receive Medicaid benefits received excessively high doses of prescription opioids issued for extended periods.
 Unfortunately, there is a lack of research on opioid misuse among older adults.
 These individuals are often overlooked as a result of the intense national focus on the opioid epidemic among young people.

-Risks Associated With Opioid Misuse by Older People
+Risks Associated With Opioid Misuse by Seniors

 Older adults face unique complications when it comes to opioid use.
 These individuals are more prone to experiencing negative side effects due to their reduced metabolism and other factors.
 Some of the most common opioid side effects experienced by older adults include: